 Name of policy or process Removing information about a registrant's gender from the public register.
 Purpose of policy or process To consult on removing information about a registrant's gender from the public register.
-Team/Department Policy and Registration teams Date 14.09.23 Screen undertaken by Steve Brooker, Director of Regulatory Strategy Approved by Jem Nash, EDI Manager Date approved 14.09.23 Instructions: Circle or colour in the current status of the project or policy for each row.
-Do not miss out any rows.
-If it is not applicable - put N/A, if you do not know put a question mark in that column.
-This is a live tool, you will be able to update it further as you have completed more actions.
-Make sure your selections are accurate at the time of completion.
-Decide whether you think a full impact assessment is required to list the risks and the mitigating/strengthening actions.
-If you think that a full impact assessment is not required, put your reasoning in the blank spaces under each section.
-You can include comments in the boxes or in the space below.
-Submit the completed form to the Compliance Manager for approval.
+Team/Department Policy and Registration teams Date 14.09.23 Screen undertaken by Steve Brooker, Director of Regulatory Strategy Approved by Jem Nash, EDI Manager Date approved 14.09.23 Date approved 14.09.23 • Circle or colour in the current status of the project or pole each row. • Do not miss out any rows.
+If it is not applicable - put N you do not know put a question mark in that column. • This is a live tool, you will be able to update it further as have completed more actions. • Make sure your selections are accurate at the time of completion. • Decide whether you think a full impact assessment is reto list the risks and the mitigating/strengthening actions. • If you think that a full impact assessment is not poly a poly our reasoning in the blank spaces under each section. • You can include comments in the boxes or in the space • Submit the completed form to the Compliance Manager approval.